 However, there is a significant knowledge gap between fundamental scientific breakthroughs in multiphase flows and their use in technology development and process optimization.
-This has led to inefficient technologies and over-design in industry as well as the lack of technically informed governmental policy on safety and regulation.
-In part this is due to the multiscale nature of the problem, and the need for highly specialized training in domain-specific areas to perform world-class research at each of these scales.
+This has led to inefficient technologies and over-design in industry, as well as the lack of technically informed governmental policy on safety and regulation.
+In part, this is due to the multiscale nature of the problem and the need for highly specialized training in domain-specific areas to perform world-class research in each of these scales.
 Since individual researchers can lead only in domain-specific areas of this multiscale problem, the rate of knowledge transfer from academia to industry is exceedingly slow.
 This points to the need for an interactive, interdisciplinary approach involving multiple investigators with complementary skill-sets who can comprehensively address the challenges of understanding, simulating, and manipulating complex multiphase flows that underlie important industrial and societal problems.

 At Iowa State University we have a critical mass of established and emerging research leaders who are working on closely related sub-problems in multiphase flow.
 Starting in 2002, Fox and Subramaniam led a program on kinetic theory of gas-solid flow initiated by Dr. David Hoffman at the US DOE Ames Laboratory.
 The Granular and Multiphase Systems (GAMS) working group grew out of that effort and began meeting regularly to collaborate on multiphase flow research.
 Over the past decade, the group has grown considerably and expanded its collaborative efforts to encompass the Chemical & Biological and Civil, Construction & Environmental Engineering departments.